-For more than 25 years, Scott Anger has worked as an independent journalist and award-winning documentary filmmaker.
+For 30 years, Scott Anger has worked as an independent visual journalist and award-winning documentary filmmaker.
 Before launching Pandau in 2010, he was the Director of Video at The Los Angeles Times where he led a department of full-time video journalists and developed editorial video strategy for the organization.
 Most recently, he served as the managing director of The Lost Bird Project, an art-focused, environmental non-profit organization based in New York City.

-As a freelance photojournalist, Scott worked on assignment for a number of leading publications.
-In 1996, he began producing radio stories for National Public Radio and the British Broadcasting Corporation both in the U.S. and while living in Southeast Asia.
+Scott started his career as a freelance photojournalist and documentary photographer working on assignment for a number of publications, including TIME, Sports Illustrated, The New York Times, National Geographic Traveller, US News & World Report and The Washington Post.
+In 1996, he began producing audio stories for National Public Radio and the British Broadcasting Corporation both in the U.S. and while based in Southeast Asia.

 From 1998 to 2000, Scott was the Voice of America radio bureau chief based in Islamabad from where he covered Pakistan, Afghanistan and Central Asia.
 He established and staffed one of only five foreign news bureaus that operated full-time under the strict Taliban regime in Kabul.